 The consolidated financial statements include current income taxes based on the taxable earnings of the Group companies and are calculated according to national tax rules.
+Uncertain tax positions are determined on the basis of the most likely amount method.
 Deferred taxes are recorded on temporary differences between the tax base of assets and liabilities and their carrying amount using the "liability method".
 Deferred taxes are calculated either using the current tax rate or the tax rate expected to be applicable in the period in which these differences will reverse.
 If the realisation of future tax savings related to tax loss carryforwards and other deferred tax assets is not or no longer probable, the deferred tax assets are reduced accordingly.

-A liability for deferred taxes is recognised only for non-refundable taxes at source and other earning distribution-related taxes for subsidiaries for which available earnings are intended to be remitted and of which the parent company controls the dividend policy (see > Note 18).
+A liability for deferred taxes for non-refundable taxes at source and other earning distribution-related taxes is recognised only for subsidiaries for which available earnings are intended to be remitted and of which the parent company controls the dividend policy (see > Note 18).